-Saint Patrick has become one of the worlds most popular saints who is a complex figure in terms of his history.
-St Patrick is a Patron Saint of Ireland and his feast day is celebrated on March 17th each year, his traditional date of death.
+St Patrick is a Patron Saint of Ireland.
+His feast day is celebrated on March 17th, his traditional date of death.
 Even though St Patrick wasn’t Irish, his feast day is celebrated all over the world as an Irish cultural event.

 Who was St Patrick?

 Patrick (Patricius in Latin) was born into a Romano-British family.
 He was the son of Calpurnius, a deacon who was the son of the late Potitus from Bannavem Taburniae.
-The precise location of Bannavem Taburniae in Roman Britain is unknown but it is believed to be near the western sea.
+The precise location of Bannavem Taburniae in Roman Britain is unknown.
+However, it is believed to be near the western coast of Britain.

-Although he describes himself as a simple country person, a refugee, and unlearned, his use of Latin and the positions of his father, and grandfather, in the clergy would suggest they were a family of a particular social class.
+He describes himself as a simple country person, a refugee, and unlearned.
+His use of Latin and his father, and grandfather, being members of the clergy would suggest they were a family of a particular social class.
 Patrick himself would have been skilled in public speaking.
 He was successful in spreading his message about God to the people of Ireland.
 He believed

 “The wise person is known through speech, and also understanding and knowledge and the teaching of truth.”

 When did St Patrick arrive in Ireland?

 The precise date of Patrick’s arrival in Ireland is unknown but in his Confessio he does say he was 16 years old.
-He was kidnapped by bandits and brought to Ireland, along with thousands of others, to be sold as slaves.
+Kidnapped by bandits, brought to Ireland with thousands of others, he was sold as a slave.

-Patrick believed his captivity in Ireland was punishment for his lack of faith in God and the Lord was acting in anger but that it was also deserved.
-At this realisation Patrick turned his faith around and dedicated his life to God, a critical moment for the life of St Patrick.
+Patrick believed his captivity in Ireland was punishment for his lack of faith in God.
+The Lord was acting in anger and Patrick believed its whats deserved.
+At this realization, Patrick turned his faith around and dedicated his life to God.
+This was a critical moment for the life of St Patrick.
 Tending sheep every day he would frequently pray throughout the day.
 His faith in God grew stronger and stronger.
 He would pray 100 times a day, before dawn, in snow, ice, and rain describing that he never felt worse for it or lazy.

 The escape from Ireland